gohugoio/hugo/content/en/templates/output-formats.md

 `noUgly`
 : used to turn off ugly URLs If `uglyURLs` is set to `true` in your site. **Default:** `false`.

+`ugly`
+: Enable to override the global uglyURLs setting.

 `notAlternative`
 : enable if it doesn't make sense to include this format in an `AlternativeOutputFormats` format listing on `Page` (e.g., with `CSS`).
 Note that we use the term *alternative* and not *alternate* here, as it does not necessarily replace the other format. **Default:** `false`.